Primary PE & Sport Premium

 Where schools choose to take part in an active mile, you should use your existing playgrounds, fields, halls and sports facilities to incorporate an active mile into the school day and develop a lifelong habit of daily physical activity.

-- Underspend from this year can be carried over to 20-21 academic year.
-Your online report must set out the amount being carried forward and give brief reasons for this underspend.
+- 2021-22 reporting: Underspend from the previous two years can be carried over to 21-22 academic year.
+Your online report must set out the amount being carried forward (page 3 of reporting template)